LesFerch/WinSetView/README.md

 Note: This tool makes this registry entry for you (if desired).
 It is only shown here for educational purposes.

-With that value set, changing the view for say, C:\\, and then clicking the **Apply to folders** button will also change the view for Documents, Music, Pictures, and Videos, but not Downloads.
+With that value set, changing the view for say, C:\\, and then clicking the **Apply to Folders** button will also change the view for Documents, Music, Pictures, and Videos, but not Downloads.
 Explorer really likes to keep the view for Downloads separate from all other folders.

 ## Apply to Folders "Bug"

-Whenever you use the **Apply to folders** button, on any generic folder, such as C:\\, your views for "This PC" and "Network" will revert back to Windows defaults.
+Whenever you use the **Apply to Folders** button, on any generic folder, such as C:\\, your views for "This PC" and "Network" will revert back to Windows defaults.
 If you always leave "This PC" and "Network" at their default views, this is not an issue, but if you have changed either view and want to keep it changed, this is a nuisance.

-There is a sort-of-okay workaround.
-Any folder that is open when **Apply to folders** is used, will not have it's view changed.
-So, to "protect" your custom views for "This PC" and "Network", be sure to have separate windows open to each of those views when you use the **Apply to folders** button.
+There is a workaround.
+Any folder that is open when **Apply to Folders** is used, will not have it's view changed.
+So, to "protect" your custom views for "This PC" and "Network", be sure to have separate windows open to each of those views when you use the **Apply to Folders** button.

 ## Automatic Folder Type Discovery

-By default, Explorer has automatic folder discovery enabled.
+By default, Explorer has automatic folder type discovery enabled.
 This means Explorer will automatically change the view of a folder based on its contents.
 People generally love or hate this feature.
 If you're reading this, you probably fall into the latter camp.
 The same "FolderType"="Generic" registry entry, described above, also disables automatic folder discovery.
 This option is applied by the tool when you select the **Make All Folders Generic** option.

-For a lot of users, data specific views in Explorer are just an annoying distraction and the change of view from one folder to another is a jarring hinderance to efficient file management.
-For those users, a method to set consistent global Explorer views is a must.
-Enter this tool.

 -----------------------------------------------------------------------------------